How to Deal with Unexpected Expenses

 Holiday and/or birthday gifts and celebrations

-Step 3: Figure out how much you want to save for each goal each month.
+Decide how much to save for each category each month.
+Use one of these methods:

 Add up the total for each category to find out how much should be transferred to the designated savings account each month.